-GPA Expectations
+Academic Expectations

 Law schools look for evidence of sustained academic success when evaluating an application.
 They want to admit applicants who are committed and prepared for the academic rigor of law school.
 Do not give up if you have one poor semester.
-Law schools will observe the trends in your academic performance and appreciat continuous improvement.
-However, they will also notice negative trends and multiple course withdrawals.
-While an instance or two is not a deal-breaker, a pattern of behavior should be avoided.
-You must demonstrate the ability to handle difficult courses.
+Law schools will observe the trends in your academic performance and appreciate continuous improvement.
+Demonstrate the ability to handle difficult courses.
 Law schools will primarily take in to account the GPA for your first undergraduate degree earned (UGPA).
-Although, law schools will have access to transcripts for graduate work.
+Law schools will have access to transcripts for graduate work.

 DISCLAIMER: There are NO required courses for pre-law.
-You might also find courses not listed to the right which will develop your skills for law school, or give you some exposure to the law.
+Courses not listed to the right will help you develop your skills for law school or provide background information on the law.